Deaths from ‘Friendly Fire’ Common in Modern Warfare

 ″War is a profanity, it really is,″ Schwarzkopf is quoted as saying. ″It’s terrifying.
 Nobody is more antiwar than an intelligent person who’s been to war.″

-Soldiers in Saudi Arabia, Kuwait and Iraq could be especially prone to friendly fire incidents, since it can be difficult to identify troops or locations in the desert.
+Soldiers in Saudi Arabia, Kuwait and Iraq could be especially vulnerable to friendly fire incidents, since it can be difficult to identify troops or locations in the desert.

 Friendly fire casualties occurred during the Soviet Union’s war in Afghanistan, where the Soviets bombed their own troops in the desert.